-Stripes has seen her fair share of weddings, and the number one thing she will always comment on is the obscene amount that people are willing to spend on one single day.
+We have definitely seen our fair share of weddings, and the number one thing we will always comment on is the obscene amount that people are willing to spend on one single day.
 And although Laughing Chefs tries to see every budget as a guideline and not a target, some of the budgets that we have come into contact with have been sky high.

 Why?
-She always wants to know.
+That is always our first question.
 Why would people spend so much on one day, just so that they can start their lives together in debt?
 Or with parents who have to struggle because they spent everything on the wedding.
 Even if you have enough money, not even endless piles can justify spending money on those things that most people are not even aware of.
 Never mind the mindless forking out of cash, you are also contributing to a consumption-driven culture, waste, and unachievable expectations of every budget bride out there.

 Every girl (and boys – they are not excluded) dreams of her big day.
 She wants everything to be perfect, from the dress right down to the serviette rings.
 And that costs money.
-If you do not have a lot to go around to start with, Stripes has compiled a list of 22 things that you can leave out, without your guests even noticing.
+If you do not have a lot to go around to start with, we have compiled a list of 22 things that you can leave out, without your guests even noticing.
 Not only will this save you money, but also countless hours of research, sourcing, making, and worrying.
-Although there are a lot of things she can add, she decided it was too early in the year to write a lengthy article so she decided to stick to these 22 points.
+Although there are a lot of things we can add, we have decided it was too early in the year to write a lengthy article so we decided to stick to these 22 points.

 22 Things you can trim from your wedding, without your guests noticing: